artorias111/XKCD/README.md

 # Xkcd
+(WINDOWS ONLY)

 This python script downloads all xkcd comics and saves it in C:/xkcd in your pc :)
 Make sure:

 	0. You have a working internet connection